Aliecco/Paint/README.md

 # Paint

-I want to create a copy of " paint"
+I want to create a copy of " paint"!